GOCDB/gocdb/config/web_portal/README.md

 This file is the schema file for the definiton of GOCDB's left-hand column menu, used to check that only valid menu names are included in the GOCDB main configuration file config/local_info.xml.
 The menu.xsd file is built automatically, **do not edit it** - see the next question.

 GOCDB uses an XML definition (config/web_portal/menu.xml) to programatically draw the left-hand menu items on the user interface.
-Which menu items are drawn is selected via The \<MENU> element in the GOCDB configuration file (config/local_info.xml).
+Which menu items are drawn is selected via the \<MENU> element in the GOCDB configuration file (config/local_info.xml).
 To check that only valid menu item names are given within the \<MENU> element it is necessary to generate an XML schema containing all valid menu names (config/web_portal/menu.xsd).

 ## What *config/web_portal/menu.xslt* is for.